starriebird/portfolio2017/web.md

 <h3>Frank Batten School of Leadership & Public Policy, University of Virginia</h3>

-I worked with a software engineer to implement preliminary designs made by a freelance designer to build a new website in Drupal.
-I modified the designs to be more user friendly by creating a sitemap, worked with the Program Manager to rewrite site content, built the front end and wrote 700 lines of CSS to implement OpenGrounds branding from their style guide.
+Since March 2019 I served on committee meetings with internal stakeholders and vendors to help determine requirements, give feedback on design, help with process, search engine optimization and general guidance on development.
+I helped with the launch of the website and currently manage both training of web editors, content and design updates, further development, and manage external vendors for further custom development.

-Visit the website: <a href="http://opengrounds.virginia.edu">OpenGrounds, University of Virginia</a>
+Visit the website: <a href="http://batten.virginia.edu">Frank Batten School of Leadership and Public Policy, UVA</a>

 <h3>OpenGrounds, University of Virginia</h3>